 race.
 The buckets in the right foreground, someone has to wash the bikes!

 This certificate represents training classes from many of the top component brands in the bike industry.
 Very intense 2- day affair

 Yours truly in the upper left back row.

-This team was primarily made up of junior racers with some natonal team riders and a few US Worlds team riders
+This team was made up of primarily junior racers with some national team riders and a few US Jr World team riders

 Joe.
 The Bicycle Fixer owner/operator.
 I'm a tad bit older now.